How to transfer money internationally

 - Wire Transfer Fees: AU $24 (online) - AU $32 (branch, phone banking)

 How much money can you send internationally?

-How much money you can send internationally depends on the countries in which you and the recipient live.
+How much money you can send internationally depends on the countries where you and the recipient live.
 This is because several countries have regulations surrounding maximum transfer limits.
 In the U.S., all incoming and outgoing international transfers that exceed $10,000 need to be reported to the Internal Revenue Services (IRS).
 In India, resident individuals can transfer up to USD 2,50,000 each financial year.

 Minimum and maximum limits may also apply depending on the service provider you select.
-These can come in the form of transaction-based, daily, weekly, monthly, or annual limits.
+These can come in the form of transaction-based, daily, weekly, monthly or annual limits.

 Does Zelle work internationally?